spaansba/ForesightJS/README.md

 **Mobile Devices**: Viewport enter detection and touch start events (configurable via [`touchDeviceStrategy`](https://foresightjs.com/docs/getting_started/config#touch-device-strategy-v330))

-## How Does ForesightJS Work?

-For a detailed technical explanation of its prediction algorithms and internal architecture, see the **[Behind the Scenes documentation](https://foresightjs.com/docs/Behind_the_Scenes)**.

 ## Providing Context to AI Tools

 ForesightJS is a newer library, so most AI assistants and LLMs may not have much built-in knowledge about it.
 To improve their responses, you can provide the following context: